Keck-DataReductionPipelines/OsirisDRP/drizzle3D/EXAMPLE.md

 - "option1" choose which method to find the relative distance of each frame.

 1: Using dither pattern as an input to determine the relative positions

 2: Using WCS info to determine the relative positions of each frame

 3: Using auto-detection to determine the relative positions of each frame

-The default is -1, which use dither pattern as an input.
+The default is -1, which use the dither pattern as an input.

 If users choose 1 (or -1), users need to supply a text file, config_input, in the same file directory.
 The coordinates show behind the frame name is in unit of arcsecond.
 Actually it is the dither pattern one used in observing.
 See an example below.
 #######################################################################################